typelevel/fs2/docs/guide.md

 s1b: fs2.Stream[Nothing,Int] = Segment(Emit(Chunk(1, 2, 3)))
 ```

 The `s1` stream has the type `Stream[Nothing,Int]`.
-Its effect type is `Nothing`, which means it does not require evaluation of any effects to produce its output.
+It's output type is of course `Int`, and its effect type is `Nothing`, which means it does not require evaluation of any effects to produce its output.
+Streams that don't use any effects are sometimes called _pure_ streams.
 You can convert a pure stream to a `List` or `Vector` using:

 ```scala
 scala> s1.toList